myferr/bake/README.md

 ---

-`bake` is a minimal and fast alternative to Make, written in Rust made for developers to improve efficency. `bake` uses it's own "Bakefile" system with a YAML-like syntax, but also supports simple Makefiles.
+`bake` is a minimal and fast alternative to Make, written in Rust made for developers to improve efficiency. `bake` uses its own "Bakefile" system with a YAML-like syntax, but also supports simple Makefiles.

 # Installation